For Professionals

 Our goal is to provide a relevant and comprehensive education in child and adolescent psychiatry.
 This education occurs through a variety of clinical activities, didactic courses, and research experiences.

 We accept fourteen residents each year into our program.
-Twelve residents are admitted to the Main Program, and two residents are admitted to the Community and Public Psychiatry Track, which emphasizes training in community and public psychiatry settings.
+Up to twelve residents are admitted to the Main Program.
+Two residents are admitted to the Community and Public Psychiatry Track, which emphasizes training in community and public psychiatry settings.
+Up to two residents are admitted to our Shaffer Scholars Program in Child Psychiatry Research, which is a unique three-year combined clinical training/research training pathway.
+This 2024 recruitment season, we do not have any Community and Public Psychiatry Track positions available for the start date of July 1, 2025.

 (Post-Graduate Year 4 or 5)

-The Main Program first-year rotations are primarily dedicated to inpatient and consultation experiences in acute care settings.
+The Main Program and Shaffer Scholars Program first-year rotations are primarily dedicated to inpatient, partial hospitalization, and consultation experiences in acute care settings.
 Residents rotate in four-month blocks between our three principal training sites: NewYork-Presbyterian Morgan Stanley Children’s Hospital, NewYork-Presbyterian/Weill Cornell Medical Center, and NewYork-Presbyterian Westchester Behavioral Health Center.

 The Community and Public Psychiatry Track first-year rotations emphasize experiences in the public sector of psychiatric care.
 Residents in this track spend six months at the New York City Children's Center (NYCCC), a New York State-funded mental health care system with multiple campuses throughout the city.
 Three months of the NYCCC experience take place in the inpatient setting, and the other three months take place in an intensive day treatment program.
-In the remaining six months of the first year, residents in the Community and Public Psychiatry Track join Main Program residents at the NewYork-Presbyterian Morgan Stanley Children’s Hospital and participate in consultative experiences in acute care settings.
+In the remaining six months of the first year, residents in the Community and Public Psychiatry Track join Main Program and Shaffer Scholars Program residents at the NewYork-Presbyterian Morgan Stanley Children’s Hospital and participate in consultative experiences in acute care settings.
+Of note, this 2024 recruitment season, we do not have any Community and Public Psychiatry Track positions available for the start date of July 1, 2025.

 First-year didactics cover the fundamentals of development, psychopathology, and therapeutics, with an emphasis on translating classroom learning into effective conversations with patients and families.